mongramosjr/wifi-hotspot/README.md

 sudo vim /etc/nginx/sites-available/hotspot.example.com
 ```

-Copy the following lines and paste it into the config file
+Copy the following lines and paste it into the server block file

 ```console
 server {